Characterising complex chemical mixtures and selective molecule detection.

 Our researchers are developing new, more sustainable materials that could make solar power a more viable technology worldwide.

-Reader in Chemistry, Matthew Jones, talks about finding a new catalytic route from ethanol to butadiene.
+Professor of Chemistry, Matthew Jones, talks about finding a new catalytic route from ethanol to butadiene.

 We combine cutting-edge analytical equipment with extensive in-house expertise to provide a comprehensive material and chemical characterisation service.